SergioLaRosa/splitnjoin/README.md

 # splitnjoin
 Simple module for splitting files into multiple chunks and viceversa (from chunks to original file).

+I made splitnjoin for 3 reasons:
+1. Speed-up my uploading sessions (it's better to upload small, multiple files instead of a bigger one; in case of network failure some parts of file are already online)
+2. Surpass my ISP _not-nice_ upload limitations about filesizes.
+3. End the lazyness of a boring sunday

+Splitting and joining methods was tested with different file formats and sizes (for example, a VDI VirtualBox VM sized 8+ Gb) and everything works flawlessy in a resonable amount of time (1/2 minutes) for both split/join phase.

+TO-DO:
+- Improve splitting and joining methods to speedup the entire process
+- Use multiprocess module to improve performance
+- Using the module for write a basic CLI application and...
+- ...Cross-compile this CLI application for Linux/macOS/Windows (multiplatform-binary)

 **Requirements**

 A default Python3 installation.
 That's all.
 It works on every Linux distro and every Windows version.